Please read parts 1 and 2 before reading this part.

 Works, vol. vii. p.
 82.

 "Christian perfection does not imply (as some men seem to have imagined) an exemption either from ignorance, or mistake, or infirmities, or temptations.
 Indeed, it is only another term for holiness.
 They are two names for the same thing.
 Thus, every one that is holy, is in the Scripture sense, perfect.
 Yet we may observe, that neither in this respect is there any absolute perfection on earth.
-There is no perfection of degrees, as it is termed; none which does not admit of continual increase.
+There is no perfection of degrees, as it is termed; none which does not admit of a continual increase.
 So that how much soever any man has attained, or how high a degree, soever he is perfect, he hath still need 'to grow in grace,' and daily to advance in the knowledge and love of God his Savior."—

 Sermons, vol. i. p.
 358.